 - Identify strategies for building these skills within yourself.

-- Explain what parts of professionalism have changed and remain the same in modern times.
+- Explain what parts of professionalism have changed and remain the same in modern times, particularly considering inclusion and belonging.

 - Communicate more effectively and maturely over email and offline.